Best pressure regulator

 How do I know if I need a pressure regulator?

-If your home's water pressure is over 80 PSI, you likely need a pressure regulator to protect your plumbing.
+If your home's water pressure is above 80 PSI, you likely need a pressure regulator to protect your plumbing system.

 How often should I replace my pressure regulator?